-The CIA as Organized Crime: How Illegal Operations Corrupt America and the World (2016, Atlanta, GA: Clarity Press, Inc).
+The CIA as Organized Crime: How Illegal Operations Corrupt America and the World by Douglas Valentine (2016, Atlanta, GA: Clarity Press, Inc).

 Douglas Valentine is an American journalist renowned for the dual approach of interviewing multiple sources and consulting the documentary record.
 The National Security Archive at George Washington University even boasts The Douglas Valentine Collection, which consists mainly of his interviews with people involved in the Central Intelligence Agency (CIA).
 His previous books have included exposés of the US government’s Phoenix Program (the part-counterinsurgency, part-heroin trafficking operation in Vietnam, documented in Valentine’s eponymous book), and The Strength of the Wolf, which explored corruption in the now-defunct US Federal Bureau of Narcotics.
 Valentine’s works to date have challenged the self-aggrandising myth of US moral supremacy, both in its foreign and domestic policies.